Graduateshotline

 Recommended Study material and books for ACT

-Calculate ACT Score
+Calculating ACT Score

-One point is awarded for every correct answer among the multiple-choice questions and there is no negative marking for a wrong answer.
+One point is awarded for every correct answer among the multiple-choice questions, and there is no negative marking for a wrong answer.
 Each of the four sections(English, Mathematics, Reading, and Science) has a raw score, a scaled score, and a composite score.

 The raw score is the number of questions answered correctly by the student.
 This raw score is converted into a scaled score between 1 and 36.